fryjustinc/gemini-claude-toolkit/README.md

 # Gemini Claude Toolkit

-The `gemini-claude-toolkit` is a powerful command-line interface that streamlines the setup of a sophisticated, AI-driven development workflow between Gemini and Claude.
+The `@kryonas/gemini-claude-toolkit` is a powerful command-line interface that streamlines the setup of a sophisticated, AI-driven development workflow between Gemini and Claude.
 It provides two main commands:

--   `gemini-claude-init`: Initializes your project with the Gemini-Claude Collaboration Protocol by creating a `gemini.md` file in your current directory.
+-   `@kryonas/gemini-claude-init`: Initializes your project with the Gemini-Claude Collaboration Protocol by creating a `gemini.md` file in your current directory.
--   `gemini-claude-server`: Runs an MCP server that allows Gemini to delegate coding tasks to Claude.
+-   `@kryonas/gemini-claude-server`: Runs an MCP server that allows Gemini to delegate coding tasks to Claude.

 ## Prerequisites